senthilcaesar/BWH/nsrr_senthil/studies/msp/README.md

 ```
 destrat tmp/headers.db +HEADERS -v TOT_DUR_SEC | awk ' $2 <= 19201 { print $1,"short_recording"  } ' OFS="\t" >> files/issues
 ```
 EDF record size for all the EDFs is `1200`.
-The data record size is unexpectedly large.
+The data record size is unexpectedly large.</br>
-Checked with the MSP team and it sounds like this is how RemLogic exported the data.
+Checked with the MSP team and it sounds like this is how RemLogic exported the data.</br>
 NAP pipeline will save EDF record size of 1 sec, so the final datasets will be okay.

 ```